hansreier/techreier/eDrops/src/main/resources/static/markdown/markdown.md

 can be discussed how much deviation from the standard that is adviceable.
 As a developer, github flavoured markdown can be considered as standard.

-In addision support for tables, links and image attributes is added with commonmark extension, and images can be used as well.
+In addition support for tables, links and image attributes is added with commonmark extension, and images can be used as well.

 One disadvantage with markdown is the limited set of formatting options for